-Only United States small business concerns (SBCs) are eligible to submit SBIR applications.
-Joint ventures, as defined in "Appendices/Reference Material," may apply, provided the entity created also qualifies as a small business.
-An SBC is one that, at the time of award for both Phase I and Phase II SBIR/STTR awards, meets all of the following criteria:
+TYPE OF BUSINESS: The purpose of the requirement regarding type of firm is to target the awards to firms with an economic interest in developing the idea or research into a commercial application.
+Only U.S. small business concerns (SBCs) are eligible to submit SBIR and STTR applications.
+Joint ventures, as defined in "Appendices/Reference Material," may apply, provided the entity created also qualifies as a small business at the time of the award.
+An SBC is one that, at the time of award for both Phase I and Phase II SBIR/STTR awards, meets both of the following criteria: